JeffDeCola/hello-go-deploy-gke/README.md

 docker login
 ```

-Once logged in you can push,
+Once logged in you can push to DockerHub

 ```bash
 docker push jeffdecola/hello-go-deploy-gke